Online Bonus

 Sklansky: Knows his gaps.

-If, however, he raises from late position, he is really only saying "my hand figures to be best against everybody else."
+If, however, he raises from late position, they're really only saying "my hand figures to be best against everybody else."
 Thus an early-position raise holds a lot more weight than a late-position raise because it needs to beat more players.

 Which is why when you are facing a raise, you should tighten up substantially.
 You must have a hand that is stronger than what you would have required to open the pot for a raise yourself.